a mode of procedure

 a way of doing something

-MODUS is a platform for expanded fashion practice through Onomatopee Projects.
-It is initiated and led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli and Floriane Misslin as research assistant.
+MODUS is led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli and Floriane Misslin (research assistant) in partnership with Onomatopee Projects (Onomatopee 148)

 MODUS is kindly supported by: